Education Innovation and Research (EIR) Call for Peer Reviewers

 U.S. Department of Education

-Instructions to Apply to Become a Reviewer
+Instructions to Apply to Become a Peer Reviewer

-- To serve as a reviewer, you must register as a reviewer and submit your resume in G5 (www.g5.gov).
+- If you are selected by EIR to participate, you must also register and submit your resume in G5 (www.g5.gov), though you can also do this step now.
 For support with this process, it is recommended that you consult the PowerPoint instructions.
 If you need additional help, you may contact the G5 helpdesk at email@example.com or call 1-888-336-8930.
-The G5 will require you to submit your resume in a PDF format only.
+G5 will require you to submit your resume in a PDF format only.

-- When the G5 system prompts you for your areas of specialization, select all that are applicable to you, but please ensure you select at least one of the aforementioned EIR priority areas such as: “School Climate,” “Diversity,” “STEM,” etc.
+- When the G5 system prompts you for your areas of specialization, select all that are applicable to you, but please ensure you select each of the aforementioned content areas for which you have expertise: for example, “School Climate,” “Diversity,” “STEM,” etc.

 - Payment will be $200 per application after successful completion of all required tasks.

-Reviewers who are selected to participate will be contacted by EIR or its contractor and asked for additional contact information, availability, and potential conflicts of interest.
+Reviewers who are selected to participate will be contacted by the EIR team or its contractor and asked for additional contact information, availability, and potential conflicts of interest.
 Those not selected will remain in the EIR reviewer pool for future competitions.

 Please direct all questions to the EIR Peer Review inbox at EIRpeerreview@ed.gov.